 If the needle punctures the bowel, there may be some leakage into the abdominal cavity, which can cause infection and require surgery.

 The drain will stay in until your treating doctor decides it should be removed.
 This may be several hours or days.

-Once the drain is removed a dressing will be applied.
-There may be a small ooze from the site which should stop after a few hours.
+Once the drain is removed, a dressing will be applied.
+There may be a small ooze of fluid from the site which should stop after a few hours.

 You should avoid strenuous activity for 24 hours following the drainage.

-Infection is a potential side effect – If you notice any increased redness, swelling, fever or pain, notify your referring doctor or call the clinic where the drainage was performed immediately.
+It is important to note that infection is a potential and serious side effect.
+If you notice any increased redness, swelling, fever or pain, notify your referring doctor or immediately call the clinic where the drainage was performed.